Tre5et/dynview/config.md

 Rules specify by which conditions view distance is adjusted.
 They are made up of a condition and an action that is applied when the condition is met.

+Rules also support custom names using the `name` property.

 ### Condition
 - `type`: One of `MSPT`, `MEMORY` or `PLAYERS`.
 The kind of condition this is.